 However, it can take weeks or even months of relentless content production to reap the full benefits of content marketing.
 And if you manage an in-house content team, you’re looking at tens of thousands of dollars spent on content creator salaries.

-Why should you outsource content creation?
+Why should you consider SaaS content outsourcing?

 With an in-house team of full-time content creators, you’ll not only pay for their work.
 You’ll also pay office expenses, employee benefits, and taxes.
 Not to mention the hefty upfront costs of providing office space and recruiting the right team.